smartdevicelink/sdl_core_documentation/docs/Multiple Transport Implementation/index.md

 ## Audio and Video streaming

-; A matrix to specify which service is allowed on which transports.
-The transports are listed ; in preferred order.
-If a transport is not listed, then the service is not allowed ; to run on the transport.
 Modify the services map in `smartdeviceLink.ini` to restrict video and audio streaming services to specific transport types.

 ```